de4me/genpsw/README.md

 *Default: 32.*

-#### COUNT
+#### QUANTITY

-Number of passwords to generate so that you can choose one of/or generate several passwords at once.
+The number of passwords to generate, so you can choose one of them or generate multiple passwords at once.

 *Default: 1.*